 Self-employed pensions are in the news – the number of those with no pension plan has increased sharply.
 What’s going on and what are the best pension options for the self-employed in the UK today?

-Self-employment continues to rise and rise in the UK, mirrored by a steep slide in the numbers of own-account workers saving into a pension.
-According to government statistics less than 20 years ago 38% of self-employed men had no pension, now the number missing out has more than doubled to 78%.
+Self-employment and freelancing continue to rise and rise in the UK, mirrored by a steep slide in the number of own-account workers saving into a pension.
+According to government statistics less than 20 years ago, 38% of self-employed men had no pension, now the number missing out has more than doubled to 78%.
 The RSA estimates a similar picture for women.

 There are several reasons for this shift.
 For a start, self-employed incomes have reduced at the same time as pension contributions have fallen sharply.
 The new self-employed have less spare cash to put away.
 One third expect to rely entirely on the state pension when they retire.

-For many self-employed people there are also far fewer incentives to invest in a pension.
-Without an employers’ top-up the new stakeholder pensions don’t quite have the same attraction for the self-employed.
+For many self-employed and freelance people, there are also far fewer incentives to invest in a pension.
+Without an employers’ top-up, the new stakeholder pensions don’t quite have the same attraction for the self-employed.
 Over a lifetime the average self-employed person misses out on an estimated £91,500 of employer contributions, according to the Prudential.
 With an eye on the long-term implications of a shifting labour market and ageing population, those incentives are being provided by the State in some countries.

-The full State Pension is currently £168.60.
+The full State Pension is currently £203.85.
 It’s payable when you reach age 67.
-For growing numbers of self-employed people it will be all, or the bulk, of your pension entitlement.
+For growing numbers of self-employed people, it will be all, or the bulk, of your pension entitlement.
 So you need to make sure, as soon as possible, that you will be entitled to the full amount.